 UGANET has been taking the lead and actively participating in national discourse on laws and policies that impact on Violence against Women in Uganda.
 In the same vein, for 5 years, UGANET has been implementing programs in preventing violence against women and providing legal aid to survivors of violence.
 This has been under the mentorship and capacity strengthening of Raising Voices/CEDOVIP and International Research Center for Women Technical Assistance.

-This group has been providing valuable legal aid support to KHC HIV/Aids clients, many who face discrimination, domestic violence, being forced out of their homes or rental accommodation are just some of the issues they face.
-This service provides our clients with a voice that they otherwise could not have had.
+This group has been providing valuable legal aid support to KHC HIV/AIDS clients, many who face discrimination, domestic violence, being forced out of their homes or rental accommodation are just some of the issues they face.
+This service provides clients with a voice that they otherwise could not have had.

 To find out more about the great work that UGANET provides communities go to their website.

 FORO is an independent fundraising organisation that was incorporated in 2007 in the United States of America as a 501(c) (3) not for profit organisation.

 Friends of Reach Out (FORO) helps small grassroot organisations grow into sustainable, self-reliant, and well-functioning organisations.
 It seeks to provide funding for activities where other donor support is not easily obtained, particularly in the following areas; Educational support for young clients and children; Capacity building and further development of staff; income generating activities for clients and their families; and Emergency relief for the absolutely poor.